singmak/devops-scripts/project-management/cli-tools/README.md

 - `bitbucket`: Contains scripts for interacting with Bitbucket.
 - `jira`: Contains scripts for interacting with Jira.
-- `argocd`: Contains scripts for interacting with ArgoCD.
-- `kibana`: Contains scripts for interacting with Kibana.
-- `postgresdb`: Contains scripts for interacting with PostgreSQL.
-- `bastion`: Contains scripts for interacting with Bastion instances.
-- `jenkins`: Contains scripts for interacting with Jenkins.
 - `sonarqube`: Contains scripts for interacting with SonarQube.

 ## Usage